OneCodeMan/golden-teacher/README.md

 - [ ] Make the graph pretty

 ## Hard TODOs
+- [ ] Organize file structure (hard because you're gonna have to use `os` and stuff like that)
 - [ ] Add title of highest rated show
 - [ ] Add title of lowest rated show
-- [ ] Refactor to follow best practices.
+- [ ] Refactor to follow best practices

 ## What it looks like right now
 ### Black Mirror